SFTtech/openage/doc/media/slp-files.md

 * `palette_offset` is apparently never used.
 * `properties` is only used to indicate which palette for the image to use.
-  However, these seem to be the same, so can generally be ignored.
+  Up to HD, these seem to be the same, so can generally be ignored.
 	* 0x10 - "default game palette"
 	* 0x00 - "global color palette"
+* In AoE1:DE `properties` stores the palette number in the second last 2 bytes
+	* 0x0009 - use `09_buildings_asian.pal`
 * `hotspot_x` & `hotspot_y` tell the engine where the centre of the unit is.

-One image of size `width`*`height` has `height` rows, of course.
+One image of size `width * height` has `height` rows, of course.

 ### SLP Frame row edge